umar-7w4/Salesforce---Dodge-Project/README.md

 # Salesforce Custom CRM System

 ## Overview
 This project enhances Salesforce CRM functionalities using Apex, Lightning Web Components (LWC), and SOQL.
-It features custom development for account management, sales processes, case handling, and more.
+It features custom development for account management, sales processes, pricing processes, case handling, and Integration with other software systems like XM Reality and Five9.

 ## Detailed Class Descriptions